 The world of digital marketing is an ever-changing space.
 With so many channels out there for marketers to choose from, it can be overwhelming: What are the latest new tools?
 What channels are popular right not?
 What skills do I need for a particular campaign?

-And while digital marketing tools continue to evolve and change, having these six essential digital marketing skills will ensure no matter how the digital marketing field evolves, you’ll always be prepared.
+And while digital marketing tools and standards continue to evolve, having these six essential digital marketing skills will ensure no matter how the digital marketing field evolves, you’ll always be prepared.

 1. Analytical Skills

 With the advent of better tracking capabilities, interpreting and understanding data has become a necessity; especially in a landscape dictated by information.
-As a digital marketer, part of your job will be to read through and interpret information.
+As a digital marketer, part of your job is to read through and interpret information.
 You need to be able to explain what the data means, and how it affects your company and your efforts.

 Having analytical skills means you also need to know what to do with your data; how to improve upon what is working and adjust what isn’t.
 The better you understand data, the easier it is to understand marketing issues, discover new KPIs and improve your overall marketing strategy and ROI.